saugatadk/saugatadk/README.md

 ---

 ## 💡**Facts About Me**
-- 👀 I’m interested in Machine Learning and Backend Development
+- 👀 I’m interested in Machine Learning and Full Stack Development
-- 🌱 I’m currently learning Backend
+- 🌱 I’m currently learning AI/ML
 - ⚡ Fun fact: Programmers leave their job when they don't get arrays

 ---